ibm-cloud-docs/ContinuousDelivery/toolchains_post_upgrade.md

     - Each team member must have a valid {{site.data.keyword.Bluemix_notm}} account.
 Team members who don't have accounts must [sign up ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.ng.bluemix.net/registration){:new_window}.
     - Grant org members access to the toolchain from the toolchain Manage page.
 Existing project members are added as members of the toolchain as part of the upgrade process.
 For more information about access control for toolchains, see [Managing access ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/ContinuousDelivery/toolchains_using.html#managing_access){:new_window}.
     - If a user is not a member of the org that the toolchain belongs to, add them to the org from the Manage Organizations page.
     - If your toolchain uses {{site.data.keyword.gitrepos}}, all JazzHub project members that have a valid Bluemix ID are added to the {{site.data.keyword.gitrepos}} repo with the same privileges as they had in the JazzHub project.
-If your JazzHub project includes members that do not have a valid Bluemix ID, they should register for one and be added to the repo.
+If your JazzHub project includes members that do not have a valid Bluemix ID, they can register for one.
+After they register, you can add them to the repo.
       For more information about managing organizations, see [Managing organizations and spaces ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/admin/orgs_spaces.html#orgsspacesusers){:new_window}.

 2. If you are using {{site.data.keyword.gitrepos}}, authenticate by using a personal access token or an SSH key.
 For more information about SSH keys, see [Creating a personal access token or SSH key for authentication](/docs/services/ContinuousDelivery/git_working.html#git_authentication).
 To authenticate from an external Git client through https, follow these steps:
     1. Go to the [Access Tokens page ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://git.ng.bluemix.net/profile/personal_access_tokens){:new_window} of your {{site.data.keyword.gitrepos}} user settings.
     2. Create a personal access token that uses **api** as the scope.
     3. Go to the [Account page ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://git.ng.bluemix.net/profile/account){:new_window} and find your username for {{site.data.keyword.gitrepos}}.
 Your username is listed in the "Change username" section and it is shown as the first part of the URL for any personal repo that you create.
-    4. To authenticate with {{site.data.keyword.gitrepos}} from an external Git client through https, use your username and your personal access token.
+    4. To authenticate with {{site.data.keyword.gitrepos}} from an external Git client through HTTPS, use your username and your personal access token.
     5. If you want to reuse the local repo of your JazzHub Git repo, point the repo to the new repo in {{site.data.keyword.gitrepos}}.
-From a shell in a terminal, change to the directory where the JazzHub Git repo is cloned.
+From a terminal shell, change to the directory where the JazzHub Git repo is cloned.
 Enter the `git remote set-url` command: `git remote set-url origin https://git.ng.bluemix.net/<userid>/<name-of-new-repo>`

         **Tip:** To check which remote URLs are set to which remote names, use the `git remote -v` command.
 The default remote name is `origin`.
 If you have a more advanced setup, the form of the command is as follows: `git remote set-url <remote-name-that-uses-jazzhub-repo> https://git.ng.bluemix.net/<userid>/<name-of-new-repo>`